Good morning my Minette

 Firstly teach your child to trust their instincts.
 When something feels wrong it probably is.

 Never overprotect or over-scheduled your child.
 I know, we love them so much and we want to brace them from all evil.
 This is a huge mistake, teaching them from an early age to fend for themselves, is the way to go.

 Armour them with the knowledge of how to behave and what to do in a time of danger, it is our duty and responsibility my dear lady.

 Controlling your child by telling them continuously what to do and how to do it, damage their self-esteem and confidence.
-They might fall easy-pray to child molesters or get kidnapped.
+They might fall easy prey to child molesters or get kidnapped.
 Teach them how to toughen up and be able to say No.

 Build your child’s self-worth by letting them do their own thing, let them gain their own experiences.
 Talk about the possibility of different situations, of danger they can get into.
 Discuss it and challenge them to come up with a solution.

 Guide them to make the best choices and how to take action the correct safe way.
 In the long run, they will learn and get confident.